jm0ran/Rust-DFS/README.md

 #E
 ```
 Note that this is pretty straightforward.
 We have an identical header and then we have a #D to tell the client that data will follow.
 The client will read the corresponding block size and then the #E denotes the conclusion of the response.

+## Reflection
+When I started this project I had never used rust before, so that was the largest challenge to overcome.
+Rust has it's own way of doing everything and if you don't do it the rust way, rust isn't going to cooperate.
+I used the online rust book found [here](https://doc.rust-lang.org/book/) to get up and running and a handle on the basics.
+I tried to experiment with rust specific features to try to get as much exposure to the language as I could.
+For asynchronous code and thread safety I did briefly look into specific async runtimes but instead decided I wanted to get a working prototype with just the standard libraries for better or for worse.
+Overall I'm pretty happy with how it turned out.
+I wouldn't say it's entirely polished and theres still some things I'd like to work on if I come back to it, but I think it was an enjoyable project to work on and put together.